Brogdon scores 26, Pacers forced to rally late to beat Spurs

+”We just had to calm down,” Indiana coach Nate McMillan said. ”We had get back to calm and execute out there.”

-Indiana won its fourth straight, moving into a fifth-place tie with Philadelphia in the Eastern Conference.
+The Pacers won their fourth straight, moving into a fifth-place tie with the Philadelphia 76ers in the Eastern Conference.

 Patty Mills scored 24 points to lead San Antonio and Trey Lyles added 20.
 The Spurs, who have lost eight of 11, dropped four games behind the Memphis Grizzlies for eighth place in the West.